ManojNathIC/ScreenRecorder/README.md

 # ScreenRecorder
- ScreenRecorder in python, it record the screan frame by frame and create a video .
+ ScreenRecorder in python, it record the screen frame by frame and create a video .